Center Papers

 Caremark comes for AI

 AI oversight is not a new legal theory.
-It is the existing duty of board oversight, established in Caremark and sharpened in Marchand, applied to the newest mission-critical risk.
+It is the existing duty of board oversight applied to the newest mission-critical risk.

 An AI committee is not a governance program

 Forming a committee is the most common response to AI risk, and the most misleading.
-A committee is a venue.
 Governance is a program.
-The difference is what a court will ask about.

 The Problem